Social Distancing in Your Restaurant: Tips and Tricks

 The way we eat, where we eat, and what we eat are all going to change as a result of COVID-19.

-Early in March, the whole world virtually went into lockdown.
-Something that many of us wouldn’t have ever thought could have happened.
+Early in March, the whole world virtually went into lockdown – something that many of us wouldn’t have ever thought possible.
 People were encouraged to do almost everything in their own homes, and things that we took for granted like going to work, eating out and seeing friends all came to a halt as social distancing became the new norm.

 As lockdown restrictions are easing people are beginning to head out for missed experiences that we haven’t been able to enjoy over the past few months.

 In line with government regulations, how can restaurants stop the spread?
 Here are some tips and tricks to make things easier for you and your business…

 Social Distancing and Seating

 State governments have all introduced different regulations to stop the spread, including the amount of people in each space and how many people can be seated together.
 Here are 5 things you can do in your restaurant to help keep us safe.